Probate Q&A Series

 Exceptions and alternatives

 North Carolina offers limited alternatives to full probate when the estate is small—but none apply to real estate.
-The small estate affidavit process covers personal property under $20,000 (N.C.
-Gen. Stat. § 28A-19-3: Value of property qualifying as small estate).
-Real property always requires probate unless it passes via a living trust, joint tenancy with right of survivorship, or payable-on-death deed.
+The small estate affidavit process covers personal property under $20,000, or under $30,000 if the surviving spouse is the affiant (N.C.
+Gen. Stat. § 28A-25-1).
+Real property does not pass by small estate affidavit and may avoid probate if it passes via a living trust or survivorship ownership.

 Key Takeaways

-• Probate gives legal authority—Letters Testamentary or Administration—to sign and record a deed.
+• Probate can give legal authority—Letters Testamentary or Administration—to sign and record a deed when estate administration is needed.

-• Without probate, you cannot satisfy title insurers or mortgage lenders.
+• Without needed probate, you may have difficulty satisfying title insurers or mortgage lenders for certain transactions.

-• Small estate affidavits do not apply to land; they only cover certain personal property under $20,000.
+• Small estate affidavits do not apply to land; they only cover certain personal property, generally up to $20,000, or $30,000 for a surviving-spouse affiant.

-• Trusts, joint tenancy, or payable-on-death deeds can avoid probate for real estate.
+• Trusts or survivorship ownership can avoid probate for real estate.

 Next Steps & Call to Action